jewelpit/TheWanderer/README.md

 4. In your browser, open: [http://localhost:8080/](http://localhost:8080/)

 Any modification you do to the F# code will be reflected in the web page after saving.

-## Plot Notes
-- Pompeia is chasing the feared bandit Lord Greltza.
-- Greltza has stolen the Heartseed that keeps the town's defender alive, and she is slowly dying.
-- Greltza will flee to the Ereshkigal Mountains, then through Szalkut Desert, before being caught on the shores of Estaton, the Inland Sea.
-- While going through Szalkut Desert, Pompeia will run into the Desert Knight, a mummified Etzen who has been stalking the desert for two hundred eighty-two years fighting bandits (as he did in life)

-## World Notes
-- Dominant race: the Etzen, intelligent humanoid owl people.
-- Magic and sci-fi side by side.

-## TODO
-- Add a way to track flags and set them on page entry